metrorailings/OwlBlog/content/posts/week-5-insights.md

 ## Eagles @ Steelers

-Steelers interestingly using jet sweeps and end-around to create some misdirection on running plays.
+Steelers interestingly using jet sweeps and end-around to create some misdirection on running plays.It hasn't worked, as the Eagles have been more keen on stopping the ground game.
+Perhaps explains why a jet sweep on one play produced some decent yardage.